We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Beautiful diamonds can be found in a number of unique shapes.
 The options are more scarce for huge, rare gems like 10 Carat diamonds, but you should still have sufficient choices for shape.

 The most common diamond shape is a round brilliant cut.
 This shape is classic and timeless, and fits just about anyone’s taste.
-Here are two examples:
+Here is an example:

 If you want something more unique, here are some other diamond shapes that can help you stand out: